 Can gin and crème de menthe find harmony in the same cocktail?
 Absolutely!
 The duo comes together wonderfully in the Emerald Isle, a minty gin cocktail that makes a great green drink.
-It's a good choice for after dinner and offers a sophisticated twist to St. Patrick's Day celebrations.
+It's a good choice for after dinner and offers a twist to St. Patrick's Day celebrations.

 The recipe is incredibly easy, focusing primarily on gin and adding just a hint of green crème de menthe.
 You want to be careful about adding too much mint because it will overpower the gin and knock the drink out of balance.
 Getting the perfect taste here is a very fine line, though adding a dash or two of bitters helps the drink considerably.
 It marries the two contrasting flavors and creates a rather lovely (and unique) taste experience.